axiomzen/eth-random/README.md

 Eth-Random is an Ethereum contract for generating pseudo-random numbers.

-Our goal - Implementing the simplest and efficient ways to generate a random number of arbitrary size over the Ethereum network.
+Our goal - Implementing the simplest and most efficient ways to generate a random number of arbitrary size over the Ethereum network.

 The motivation for this project came from a need for a true and cheap way